ec-intaros/iaos-showcase-app-Barents-Sea-CTD/.ipynb_checkpoints/README-checkpoint.md

 From this Jupyter Lab environment, click on the "New" button, open a "Terminal" and then execute all the following shell commands:

 ### RGeostats and RIntaros Packages
+The commands below install the RGeostats and RIntaros packages:
 ```
 chmod +x configure_rgeostats.sh
 ./configure_rgeostats.sh
 ```

 ### INTAROS Environment for Jupyter Notebook
+The commands below create a conda environment with all the necessary Python packages, and activate a kernel with such environment which can be used in a Jupyter Notebook.
 ```
 jupyter kernelspec uninstall env_intaros
 conda env create -f ./environment.yml